KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       -h, --help                      Show this message and exit.

     Commands:
-      cimping        Command group to do simpleping.
+      cimping        Command group to do cimping.
       companies      Command group for Companies table.
       explorer       Command group to explore providers.
       help           Show help message for interactive mode.